 Local planning feels like an appropriate place to try and address this and steer the industry towards long-term stewardship thinking.
 My question is how can it be best harnessed to drive this forward?
 One suggestion is for assessment of long-term maintenance arrangements to be one of the documents required for a submission.
 Wording could be strengthened in SPD’s, although some said SPD’s are not strong enough and can be pushed back at appeal, meaning the wording also needs to be in Local Plans.
 National Government Guidance on GI was updated in July this year, now proposing the requirement for sustainable management and maintenance arrangements and that these considerations must be factored in early (Para 008), so wider policy support is there.
 It just feels there is not enough knowledge in the industry about what this would look like in practice.

-I want to untangle this and produce some guidance to support planning officers to ensure stewardship thinking is embedded across their strategies.
-My next step will be holding an online roundtable discussion on October 30th 12.30-13.30.
+I want to untangle this and produce some guidance to support planning officers to ensure stewardship thinking is embedded across their strategies, and am collaborating with a number of partners to do so, including the TCPA.
 If you would like to be involved in this or have thoughts to share please get in touch!